 From the weird to the surprising, here are a bunch of things you may have never considered trying to claim:

 For those of you who wear a uniform (like a chef or a waiter for example), the ATO lets you claim the cost of keeping that uniform clean.
 You can claim $1 per load of washing, ironing and drying or even dry cleaning costs under $300 – anything over though and you’ll need to hand over the receipts.

 Sunscreen and sunglasses

-If you work outdoors you’ve got to protect your money maker right.
-The ATO agrees.
-And if you’re regularly exposed to the sun for lengthy periods of time, they’ll let you claim the cost of sunscreen and sunglasses.
+If you work outdoors you’ve got to protect your eyes.
+If you’re regularly exposed to the sun for lengthy periods of time, the ATO will let you claim the cost of sunscreen and sunglasses.

 The ATO has a handy depreciation tool to help you calculate the depreciation of your specs as part of their online claiming system myTAX.

-Did you know your income protection insurance is generally tax deductible?
+Did you know that the premium you pay for your income protection insurance is generally tax deductible?
 So be sure to claim your premiums.

 Another item of your ensemble that you may be able to claim are your shoes – again, depending on your job.
 But the general rule is if you have a job that requires you to purchase specific shoes, then these are likely to be deductable.
 Take a tradie as an example who purchases steel capped boots.
 Not only are steel-capped boots directly related to the job, they are also considered protective clothing.